Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-06-Create DLP Policies.md

       ![](../media/EM-27.png)

 1. Click on **Done**.

-### Task 4 : Assigning Role Group permission
+### Task 3 : Add user to a Microsoft Purview built-in role group

-In this task you'll assigne permission to user to view dlp alerts in **Alert** dashboard.
+In this task you will actively engage in the process of adding user to a predefined role group within Microsoft Purview.

 1. In the **Microsoft Purview** portal, in the left navigation pane, expand and select **Roles & scopes (1)** > **Permissions (2)** and under **Microsoft purview solutions** select **Roles (3)**